At Age in Spain, we’re committed to protecting and respecting your privacy.

 Data protection laws recognise certain categories of personal information as sensitive and therefore requiring greater protection, for example information about your health, ethnicity and religion.

 We do not usually collect sensitive data about you unless there is a clear and valid reason for doing so and data protection laws allow us to.
-Where appropriate, we will make why we are collecting this type of information and what it will be used for clear.
+Where appropriate, we will make clear why we are collecting this type of information and what it will be used for.

 How and why is your information used?